railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 All of Open ERP's graphs are dynamic.
 So you can, for example, filter the data by clicking  *Zoom*  and then  *Filter*  on the Search form.
 Or just click on  *Zoom*  to open in a larger window for a graph, then click  *Search*  to display this in a list view.

-To obtain a more detailed report of the aged balance (or order by past date) use the menu  *Finance > Accounting > Reporting > Partner Accounts > Aged Partner balance* .
+To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Finance --> Accounting --> Reporting --> Partner Accounts --> Aged Partner balance`.

 .. figure::  images/account_balance.png